spatie/fractalistic/README.md

 [![StyleCI](https://styleci.io/repos/43743138/shield?branch=master)](https://styleci.io/repos/43743138)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/fractalistic.svg?style=flat-square)](https://packagist.org/packages/spatie/fractalistic)

 [Fractal](http://fractal.thephpleague.com/) is an amazing package to transform data before using it in an API.
-Unfortunately working with it can be a bit verbose.
+Unfortunately working with Fractal can be a bit verbose.

 Using Fractal data can be transformed like this: